jborean93/PSWSMan/docs/en-US/about_PSWSManAuthentication.md

 + `CredSSP` - Negotiate authentication with the ability to delegate credentials

 The `Negotiate` authentication package is an authentication method that will attempt to use `Kerberos` before falling back to `NTLM` if that is unavailable.
+It is also the default method used when no method is specified.

 Here is a simple matrix of each options and some of the features they support:

 |Method|Local Account|Domain Account|Implicit Credential|HTTP Encryption|Delegation|